 Since 2012 we have held an exhibition every year in the summer in Alvechurch Village Hall.
 Our intention is to continue that in the future.
 Our exhibitions feature in the main art work completed during the previous 12 months by artists in the three groups and also includes some exercises to show how different people produce different works of art even though the subject may be the same.
 Many of the pictures are for sale and there is usually an area for art produced in previous years that is also for sale.
 Entry to exhibitions is free and refreshments are available at very reasonable prices.

-***Our next exhibition will be in 2018***
+***Our next exhibition will be in 2019 - actual dates to be confirmed***

 Our first exhibition in 2012, wasn't "themed" as such but included a very large piece of work that most of the artists contributed to.
 Pam took an existing well known painting and divided it up into 15 small squares and each artist was randomly given a square and a specific sized piece of paper and asked to copy the picture they had.
 Because the original is an abstract work none of us knew what the final picture should, or would look like and we couldn't even always identify what we were painting.
 We were allowed to use whatever medium we wanted as long as we tried to stick closely to the colours.
 At the opening of the exhibition Pam unveiled the final work after all the squares had been put together to reveal a fascinating result.
 You can see the result opposite.
 For more pictures from the 2012 exhibition click here